mesuli95/Data-Analytics/README.md

 Structured data

 * Structured data is tabular in nature and organized into rows and columns.
 Structured data is what typically comes to mind when looking at a spreadsheet.
 With clearly defined column headings, spreadsheets are easy to work with and understand.
 In a spreadsheet, cells are where columns and rows intersect.

+Character data

+* The character data type limits data entry to only valid characters.
+Characters can include the alphabet that you might see on your keyboard, as well as numbers.
+Depending on your needs, multiple data types are available that can enforce character limits.

+Alphanumeric

+* Alphanumeric is the most widely used data type for storing character-based data.
+As the name implies, alphanumeric is appropriate when a data element consists of both numbers and letters.
+* The alphanumeric data type is ideal for storing product stock-keeping units (SKUs).
+* It is common in the retail clothing space to have a unique SKU for each item available for sale.
+If you sell jeans, you may stock products from Armani Jeans, Diesel, Lee Jeans, Levi's, and Wrangler.
+* Tracking inventory at the SKU level allows you to manage availability in your online and in-store systems, all courtesy of the alphanumeric data type.

+Character Sets

+* When considering alphanumeric and text data types, you need to think about the character set you are using to input and store data when using a database.
+Databases use character sets to map, or encode, data and store it digitally.
+The ASCII encoding standard is based on the U.S. English alphabet.

+Numeric

+* When numbers exclusively make up values for a data attribute, numeric becomes the data type of choice.
+This data type appears to be simple and obvious based on its name.
+As seen with the character data type, implementation nuances about numeric are essential to understand.
+Databases accommodate two types of numeric data types: integer and numeric.

+Wohole numbers

+* The integer, and all its subtypes, are for storing whole numbers.
+As seen with the character family of data types, implementation differences exist across databases.
+*

 </details>